openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 greg k-h

-

-
+â€

+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Icon-project.png)In the Communityâ–²â–¼

 ### Postings from the Community

+â€œ

         [Mike McCallister: BarCampMilwaukee6 Just Two Weeks Away!](http://metaverse.wordpress.com/2011/09/18/barcampmilwaukee6-two-weeks-away/)

 Have I mentioned this lately: I love conferences!
-There™s not much better times than the
+Thereâ€™s not much better times than the
         opportunity to get together with folks of like interests, like mind and similar skills, get away from the day to day and schmooze.
 Occasionally, even learning takes place.
 For serendipity and wide-ranging topics, few conferences beat the ones falling under theÃ½ [BarCamp](http://en.wikipedia.org/wiki/BarCamp) umbrella.

 A week from Saturday (October 1), [BarCampMilwaukee](http://barcampmilwaukee.org/index.php?title=Main_Page) 6
-        opens at [Bucketworks](http://www.bucketworks.org) on South Fifth Street in Milwaukee™s Walker™s Point neighborhood.
+        opens at [Bucketworks](http://www.bucketworks.org) on South Fifth Street in Milwaukeeâ€™s Walkerâ€™s Point neighborhood.
 If you happen to be within traveling distance, you should come.
 You will [meet fabulous people](http://barcampmilwaukee.org/campers), eat marvelous food, play with assorted ideas and toys,and probably get a t-shirt too.
 For the second year, there will also be KidsCamp, which should be great fun.
 As always, there will be robots, too.
-Did I mention it™s all free of charge?
+Did I mention itâ€™s all free of charge?
 Unless, of course, you want to [make a donation](http://barcampmilwaukee.org/donate).

 You can peruse the [Conferences and such category](http://metaverse.wordpress.com/category/conferences-and-such/) here to learn more about all six versions of BCMKE.
 Register for BCMKE6